 Cancer Specialists Gather to Discuss Innovations in Research and Treatment

-More than 25,000 cancer specialists from around the world are gathering in Chicago this week for the 51st annual meeting of the American Society of Clinical Oncology (ASCO).
-The event runs from May 29th through June 2nd.
+As many as 30,000 cancer specialists from around the world are gathering in Chicago this week for the 52nd annual meeting of the American Society of Clinical Oncology (ASCO).
+The event runs from June 3rd through June 7th.
 It features the latest advances in clinical cancer research.

 News announced during each meeting includes the latest findings from cancer clinical trials, including new drug studies, which could change current standards of care.

 Get the headlines from the conference from our content partners at CURE.
-You can also follow along on Twitter using the hashtag #ASCO15.
+You can also follow along on Twitter using the hashtag #ASCO16.

 Thank you for your feedback.